• Skip to primary navigation

 Is Sourdough Bread Gluten Free?

-Sourdough bread has been lauded in health circles as a healthier bread option for years.
+Sourdough bread has been lauded in health circles as a healthier bread option.
 That’s because sourdough bread is made by the fermentation of dough using naturally occurring probiotics, such as lactobacilli and yeast.
-Lactobacilli is gut-friendly bacteria (it is also found in probiotics) and gives sourdough its tart flavor.
+Lactobacilli is gut-friendly bacteria (which is also found in probiotics) and gives sourdough its tart flavor and gut-friendly reputation.

-Probiotics have been known to support gut health and help the body better absorb nutrients from the food we eat.
-On top of that, sourdough bread is easier for one to digest as the fermentation process helps to break down the food into easily digestible bits.
+Probiotics have been known to support gut health and can help the body better absorb nutrients from food.
+On top of that, sourdough bread is easier to digest because the fermentation process helps to break down the bread into easily digestible bits.

-Shopping for Gluten-Free Sourdough?
-Visit Bread Srsly and get 10 percent off with my code, goodforyou10.
+Looking for a Gluten-Free Sourdough Bread?
+Visit Bread Srsly and get 15% off your first order with the coupon code goodforyou10.

 Is Sourdough Bread Gluten Free?